dizmo/Accordion/README.md

-Usually, these three invocations will not be required at all -- but it may make very much sense upon e.g. resizing the dizmo to destroy the scrollbar when the resizing operation starts, and then (re-)create it once it has been done.
+Usually, these three invocations will not be required at all -- but it may make very much sense upon e.g. resizing the dizmo to destroy the scrollbar when the resizing operation starts, and then (re-)create it once resizing is done.

 API: Events
 -----------